Wilhelm-Zimmermann/HomeControllerHUB/src/Readme.md

 # General Informations
+- This app uses the "Domain Driven Design" with CQRS and Mediator
 - All the messages that return must be translated using the ISharedResource (this is the globalization)
 - If a new message needs to be created it must be created inside "HomeControllerHub.Globalization/Resources"
+- If a new DTO must be created for a entity it must follow this:
+    - NameOfDto : IMapFrom<EntityThatNeedsTheMapping>
+    - If needs the pagination NameOfDto : IMapFrom<NameOfDto>, IPaginatedDto

 # Errors
 - All errors or exceptions must use the AppError for example: